nikita-moor/dictionaries/docs/howto.md

 ## Updating dictionary

 If you are updating an old dictionary, simply replace it with files from new release.
 Then open menu File > Rescan Files.
+For HTML dictionaries it may require to restart GoldenDict (File > Quit, then start application).